 How important is your community and what makes the Inspired Go costumer so unique?

 "I would say that initial forming of the community around ‘feed the front lines’ was really important to show that we're not just another business that's selling a product.
 You know, we are looking for ways to kind of integrate with the community.
 Personally, one of the things that I just have always tried to do with this business is maintain personal contact with our customers.
 I was emailing every first time customer getting on phone calls.
 What can we be doing better for them?
 Because ultimately this business is about making it easy for people to eat healthy, so we always are trying to open up a line of dialogue with our customers to see how we can better be serving.
 For instance, launching a Sunday delivery day, tightening or delivery windows, which cities to go to next?
 A lot of that is coming from our customers.”

 Inspired Go has made eating healthy simple and accessible by using a greenhouse year round, revolutionizing agriculture and delivering healthy meals to your doorstep.
-To learn more about Zapiet or Store Pickup + Delivery view our video tutorials and explore the app.
-Get started using the Store Pickup and Delivery app from Shopify and get a 30 day free trial.
+To learn more about Zapiet or Zapiet - Pickup + Delivery view our video tutorials and explore the app.
+Get started using the Zapiet - Pickup + Delivery app from Shopify and get a 30 day free trial.